boyter/boyter.org/content/posts/2013-12-06-quora-answer-writing-search-engine.md

 <a class="external_link" onmouseover="return require(&quot;qtext&quot;).tooltip(this, &quot;stackexchange.com&quot;)" href="http://programmers.stackexchange.com/questions/49550/which-hashing-algorithm-is-best-for-uniqueness-and-speed" target="_blank" rel="nofollow">Which hashing algorithm is best for uniqueness and speed?</a>

-Be careful when using hashes with URL’s.
+Be careful when using hashes with URL's.
 While the square root of the number

-<a class="external_link" onmouseover="return require(&quot;qtext&quot;).tooltip(this, &quot;skrenta.com&quot;)" href="http://www.skrenta.com/2007/08/md5_tutorial.html" target="_blank" rel="nofollow">We Worship MD5, the GOD of HASH</a> of URL’s is still a lot bigger then the current
+<a class="external_link" onmouseover="return require(&quot;qtext&quot;).tooltip(this, &quot;skrenta.com&quot;)" href="http://www.skrenta.com/2007/08/md5_tutorial.html" target="_blank" rel="nofollow">We Worship MD5, the GOD of HASH</a> of URL's is still a lot bigger then the current

 web size if you do get a collision you are going to get pages about Britney Spears